-Revision and Improvement in the Introduction, Method, & Reference sections (5%)
+Revision to Introduction, Method, & Reference sections, HSIRB Proposal (7%)

 Your draft for these two sections from your PS211 efforts will require ongoing attention, refinement and revision.
 New relevant research emerges in publications and gaps in your literature will be noticed.
 Address these independently and continuously.
 As you continue to monitor the research and create/refine your materials, your methodology may also change and require revision in the text of the Method section.
 Again, this is your study and you are responsible to be sure that changes are translated into your manuscript.